wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) InsertAfter(item T, index int) *Collection[T]` [#](collection.go#L343)
 * `collection.go:343:345` [#](collection.go#L343-L345)

-InsertAfter inserts the specified item after the specified index and returnsthe current collection.
+InsertAfter inserts the specified item after the specified index and returns the current collection.
 If the specified index is less than 0, 0 is used.
-Ifan index greater than the size of the collectio nis specified, c.Push is usedinstead. ( Chainable )
+If an index greater than the size of the collectio nis specified, c.Push is used instead. ( Chainable )

 ```go
 package main